-Can the “Happy Meal Effect” Help You Lose Weight?
+Lose weight with the “Happy Meal Effect”

 Can rewarding yourself with small non-food items really make a difference in your waistline?
 That’s the question researchers from the University of Arizona asked themselves before embarking on a unique study of how positive reinforcement can change our diets.
 And, the results are simply shocking!

 The study was inspired by McDonald’s Happy Meal.
 For years nutritionists have railed against the fast food industry for marketing toward children, offering impressionable minds positive reinforcement for poor food choices.
-And, while the Happy Meal has undergone significant renovations since its launch in 1977 (now offering healthier options like apples, and yogurt) it’s still generally not the healthiest option for young Americans.
+And, while the Happy Meal has undergone significant renovations since its launch in 1977 (now offering healthier options like apples, and yogurt) it’s still generally not the healthiest option for children.

 Researchers wondered if the same marketing ploy–pairing food items with non-food rewards (a.k.a. toys)–could be “a force for good” to combat the growing obesity problem in the United States.

 Using experimental studies, researchers found that both children and adults were willing to eat less (smaller portion size meals) when offered either a reward (such as cheap ear buds) or even the chance at a reward (a lottery ticket potentially worth up to $100).
 Even more surprising was the fact that most participants didn’t eat more after to compensate for the smaller meal.

 Neurologically this phenomenon works because both food and the non-food reward activated the same area in the brain associated with rewards (the striatum).
 This means that people get the same mental/emotional effect from receiving non-food items as they do from eating more.